meet2mky/Competitive-Coding-Library/README.md

 # CP-Library
 This is my Comptetive Programming Library.
-Here, I write some of codes and functions that i use regualarly.
+Here, I write some of codes and functions that I use regularly.